I'm up at seven and a bit draggy today. The morning is bright.

 Even the mighty Fed can't hold back the seas.
 We have two threads to the markets arriving at once: The rise of Bernie and the Wuflu.
 Add to that a highly speculative overbought market and a crash was inevitable.

 I caught a collectivo to Chedraui and bought some groceries, but they really did not have much of what was on my list, including fuses.
 I walked out and saw an auto parts store across the street and walked over.
-Two fuses, six pesos, but no speakers.
-I was sent to AutoZone.
+Two fuses, six pesos, but no replacement radio speakers.
+For them I was sent to AutoZone.

 Uber took me to AutoZone and I was greeted as I walked in.
 I asked for 6-1/2" speakers and was shown some.
 There were others and I asked about them.
 Too expensive I was told.
 I persisted and was told they are no better.
 Buy these ones.
 I did.
 I love Mexico.